Model sets with positive entropy in Euclidean cut and project schemes: Remarks on higher-dimensional internal groups

 \section{Remarks on higher-dimensional internal groups}

 In the previous sections, we have concentrated on examples of positive entropy model sets with one-dimensional internal group $H=\R$.
-While this makes the constructions easier on a technical level and allows to avoid heavy notation, it is in principle easily possible to produce out similar examples with higher-dimensional internal groups.
-There is also a certain motivation for this task.
+While this makes the constructions easier on a technical level and allows to avoid heavy notation, it is also possible to produce similar examples with higher-dimensional internal groups.
+There is also a certain motivation for this.
 The eigenvalues of the continuous dynamical eigenfunctions in Remark~\ref{rem:continuousef} are those of the underlying Kronecker flow on the torus $(G\times H)/\cL$.
 Hence, increasing the dimension of the internal group leads to a richer spectrum of continuous eigenfunctions, while keeping the dimension of the direct space constant.

 The analysis in the case of a one-dimensional internal group $H=\R$ is simplified by the fact that in this situation the boundary of a proper window is always a Cantor set.
 In higher dimensions, this boundary also needs to contain non-trivial connected components, and there is a much greater variety of possible structures.
 For this reasons, general statements as the one in Theorem~\ref{t:random_window-extended} (which starts with an arbitrary Cantor set) may be more difficult to make.
 However, when it comes to the construction of specific examples, the arguments employed in the previous sections can be adapted with only minor modifications.
 For instance, a random construction analogous to that in Theorem~\ref{t:random_window-extended} may be carried out by starting with a Sierpinski carpet of positive measure, labelling the squares which were removed in the construction of the carpet and including each of them in the window independently with probability $1/2$.
 The proof of Theorem~\ref{t:random_window-extended} could then easily be modified to show that the Delone dynamical system on the hull of the resulting model set almost surely has positive entropy.